CL-Arttoo/arttoo_admin_app/README.md

     *   Shows detailed presale progress including tokens sold, available tokens, total proceeds, and fees.
 *   **Update Offering End Time:** Allows an administrator to set a new end time for the offering.
 This is a privileged action that requires an admin proof from the smart contract.
 *   **Withdraw Proceeds:** Allows administrators to withdraw the collected proceeds from the offering.
 This feature requires both admin and super admin privileges and transfers the proceeds as USDC tokens to a specified address.
+*   **Activate Trading Phase:** Enables administrators to transition from presale to trading phase when criteria are met (presale time has ended OR all tokens are sold).
+This feature requires admin privileges and displays real-time status of activation criteria.

 ## Smart Contract Interaction